 You can report repairs that need doing by phone or make use of our Handyperson Service if you are 60 years or over.

-When you request a repair, please tell us:
+When you call us to request a repair, please tell us:

 - your property reference number (from your rent voucher book)

 - when someone can call to do the repair

 - whether you have any particular needs (such as hearing difficulties, or needing extra time to get to the door)